Brazil telecoms regulator Anatel still against Oi restructuring plan

-BRASILIA, Dec 15 (Reuters) - Brazilian telecoms regulator Anatel still plans to vote against a plan put forth by carrier Oi SA to exit bankruptcy protection, the body’s president, Juarez Quadros, said on Friday.
+BRASILIA (Reuters) - Brazilian telecoms regulator Anatel still plans to vote against a plan put forth by carrier Oi SA (OIBR4.SA) to exit bankruptcy protection, the body’s president, Juarez Quadros, said on Friday.

 Creditors are set to meet in Rio de Janeiro on Tuesday to vote on a company plan to restructure some 65 billion reais ($19.6 billion) in debt.